|

 Pimelea humilis 'Small Fry' (Dwarf Rice-flower) - A dwarf shrub to 12-18 inches tall by 2 to 3 feet wide with slightly hairy elliptic gray-green leaves and compact 1 inch wide ball-shaped terminal clusters of creamy white flowers that cover the plant in spring to early summer.
 This plant comes from a wide range of southeastern Australia, from northeastern Tasmania north to New South Wales and west to the Mount Loft Ranges in South Australia.
 Plant in full sun to light shade.
 It is adaptable to different soil types so long as they drain and can survive with natural rainfall once established though looks better and flowers longer with occasional irrigation.
 Hardy to moderately cold temperatures and extended drought.
 Responds well to hard pruning to rejuvenate fresh growth which often suckers from the base.
 The Dwarf Rice Flower, also called Common River flower, is a neat and attractive small shrub with nectar that attracts butterflies to the garden.
 This plant is a Koala Blooms University of California Santa Cruz 2008 Plant Introduction.

-Information displayed on this page about Pimelea humilis 'Small Fry' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Pimelea humilis 'Small Fry' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |